Alfred Strange

 Alfred Henry Strange (2 April 1900 – 3 October 1978) was an English footballer who played most of his career as a half back with Sheffield Wednesday.
 He won 20 caps for England, including three as captain.

 He began his career at Portsmouth, helping "Pompey" to win the Third Division South title in 1923–24.
-He then transferred to Port Vale, and impressed at the club enough to win a move to Sheffield Wednesday in February 1927.
+He then transferred to Port Vale and impressed at the club enough to win a move to Sheffield Wednesday in February 1927.
 He spent eight years with the club, helping Wednesday to win the First Division title in 1928–29 and 1929–30.
 He ended his professional career at Bradford Park Avenue in 1936.
-Over the course of his 14 years in the Football League he scored 63 goals in 382 league appearances.
+Over his 14 years in the Football League, he scored 63 goals in 382 league appearances.
 He spent a brief spell as manager of Bedford Town after World War II.

 Early and personal life

 Alfred Henry Strange was born on 2 April 1900 in Marehey, Ripley, Derbyshire.
 He was the fourth of nine children to Alfred Henry and Mary (née Fox); his father was a hewer in the local coal mine.
 He attended Street Lane School and went on to follow his father into the mines.
 He married Elsie Cuttell in 1923 and had three children: Margaret Elsie (born 1927), Donald Henry (born 1931) and Dorothy Patricia (born 1938).

 After retiring from football, he settled in Ripley and worked as a poultry farmer.
 In 1979 a room at the Ripley Leisure Centre was named the "Alf Strange Room" in his honour.